Pandava: Exile and incognito period

 During the 12 years of exile in the forest, they prepared for war.
 Arjuna performed penance and won the entire gamut of celestial weapons (Divyastras) as boons from the Gods.
-They spent the 13th year masquerading as peasants in the service of the royal family of Virata, the king of Matsya.
+They spent the 13th year in Agyaata Vaasa masquerading as peasants in the service of the royal family of Virata, the king of Matsya.
 Upon completion of the terms of the last bet, the Pandavas returned and demanded that their kingdom be rightfully returned to them.
 Duryodhana refused to yield Indraprastha.
 For the sake of peace and to avert a disastrous war, Krishna proposed that if Hastinapura agrees to give the Pandavas only five villages named Indraprastha (Delhi), Swarnprastha (Sonipat), Panprastha (Panipat), Vyaghrprastha (Baghpat) and Tilprastha (Tilpat) if these five villages given they would be satisfied and would make no more demands.
 Duryodhana vehemently refused, commenting that he would not part even with land as much as the point of a needle.
 Thus the stage was set for the great war, for which the epic of Mahabharata is known most of all.